 To this day, Cerner is searching for answers, but it may be too late.
 Epic is used in the vast majority of the top 20 academic medical centers, and in nearly every children’s hospital.
 They get an outrageous price premium and win the KLAS survey every single year.
 Their domination is so overwhelming, they’ve become the industry standard.

-Surprisingly, both consistent messaging and customer word of mouth, despite their potency, have become lost arts.
+Surprisingly, both consistent messaging and customer word of mouth, despite their potency, have become medtech marketing lost arts.
 There are reasons for this:

 Prioritize these weapons and put them to work.
 Here’s how you’ll know you’re doing it right:

-Don’t put all your eggs in one basket.
 No matter how strong your value prop and messaging are, the power of customer word of mouth wins every time.
 Leveraging both of these powerful marketing weapons is the key.
+But it isn’t easy, and it doesn’t happen overnight.
+It takes long-term planning and precise execution.